jmgress/futureofswe/slides/Slides.md

 > \"AI is the runtime that is going to shape all of what we do…\" — Satya Nadella

 - Will you be a passenger — or help engineer the future?
 - Start learning.
-Start prompting.
+Start building.
 Start leading.

 > *“The next chapter of software engineering is being written now — and we’re all holding the pen.”*

----

 ---